insightquantix/pathway-spec/README.md

 This specification is released as a draft because the future of TEA/LCA modeling deserves collaboration, critique, and shared standards.
 Your feedback will directly influence how this specification evolves.

-Whether you're a researcher seeking reproducible methods, an engineer building tools, a regulator evaluating pathways, or a company developing clean energy projects—your input is valuable and welcome.
+Whether you're a researcher seeking reproducible methods, an engineer building tools, a regulator evaluating pathways, or a company developing clean energy projects, your input is valuable and welcome.

 **Jamie Gomez**
 Founder, Insight Quantix